-- 3. All doors are closed.

-- 4. The throttle is pressed.

-- 5. The vehicle speed is above 15 mph (24 km/h).

-6. The doors were not previously locked using the power door lock switch or remote keyless entry transmitter.
+- 3. All doors are closed. - 4.
+The throttle is pressed. - 5.
+The vehicle speed is above 15 mph (24 km/h). - 6.
+The doors were not previously locked using the power door lock switch or Remote Keyless Entry (RKE) transmitter.

 The Automatic Door Lock feature can be enabled or disabled.
-Refer to "Personal Settings" (Customer Programmable Features) in the Electronic Vehicle Information Center (EVIC) - if equipped section of this manual for details.
+Refer to "Personal Settings" under "Electronic Vehicle Information Center (EVIC) - (if equipped)" in Section 4.

-For vehicles not equipped with the EVIC the Automatic Door Locks can be enabled or disabled by performing the following procedure:
+For vehicles not equipped with the EVIC, the Automatic Door Locks can be enabled or disabled by performing the following procedure:

-1. Close all doors and place the key in the ignition.

-2. Cycle the ignition switch between LOCK and ON and back to LOCK 4 times ending up in the LOCK position.
+- 1. Close all doors and place the key in the ignition. - 2.
+Cycle the ignition switch between LOCK and ON and back to LOCK four times, ending up in the LOCK position.